-The majority of investment projects during 2006 aimed at modernisation of the Dukovany power plant and increasing the efficiency of the electric power generation.
-Among others, these projects included replacement of 0.4 kV secured subordinate power panels for powering important devices, renovation of the flow-through portions of low-pressure components of steam turbines on Unit No. 4 (new rotors with improved blades reducing the turboaggregate's heat rate by a minimum of 3.5%), replacement of activation systems and the ongoing renewal of I&C systems on all reactor units.
-On 11 January 2007, upon completion of overhauls, the achievable capacity of the generator on Unit 4 of Dukovany Nuclear Power Station was increased from 2 x 200 MW to 2 x 228 MW.
-The same modification was made on Unit 3 on 1 May 2005, and will be made on Unit 1 in 2007 and 2008, respectively.
+The majority of investment projects during 2008 were aimed at modernisation of the Dukovany power plant and increasing the efficiency of the electric power generation.
+Renovation of the flow-through portions of low-pressure components of steam turbines on Unit 2 (new rotors with improved blades reducing the turboaggregate's heat rate by a minimum of 3.5%) was completed.
+Upon completion of overhauls, the achievable capacity of all four units of Dukovany nuclear power plant was increased to 456 MW.

-Spent Nuclear Fuel Storage Facility at Dukovany Nuclear Power Station
+Spent Nuclear Fuel Storage Facility at Dukovany nuclear power plant